david68cu/pymiami_concurrency_talk_02_08_2020/README.md

 - INTRODUCTION
 - Talk about  Guido , Marietta and Miguel work for Python
-- Ask the class to folow them in twitter so they could see how they think and behave and what they do and have done
+- Ask the class to follow them in Twitter so they could see how they think and behave and what they do and have done
 - Compare Flask Course form Miguel
 - Talk about O'reilly Hur Flask course
 - Note that Python is free